 |o||Yes, Create File and Member

-This option is used when the file and the member do not exist on the System i™ system.
+This option is used when the file and the member do not exist on the IBM i™ system.
 Data Transfer will create the file and member.

 |o||Yes, Create Member

 This option is used when the file exists, but you want to create a new member.